s-ball/qtimgren/README.md

 Of course buttons are there to allow default selections.

 It is based on *profiles*.
-For `QtImgren`, a profile is what is required for pyimgren configuration:
+For `qtimgren`, a profile is what is required for pyimgren configuration:

 * a folder